nekudo/shiny_deploy/README.md

 ##### Webhook support

 Once a Deployment is created you can generate an API-URL.
-Using this URL you can trigger deployments directly from GitHub or Bitbucket as soon as you push changes to your repositories.
+Using this URL you can trigger deployments directly from GitHub, Bitbucket or Gitea as soon as you push changes to your repositories.

 ##### Open source